James A. Garfield Biography

 James Garfield was the 20th President of the United States, serving from March to September 1881.
 He was assassinated just six months into his presidency and is the second-shortest-serving president in American history.
 Garfield was a Republican and a former Union general during the Civil War.
 As president, he sought to promote civil service reform and to improve the efficiency of the federal government.
 He was also committed to maintaining a high level of economic growth and promoting American commerce.
 Despite his short time in office, Garfield’s presidency was marked by significant events, including the appointment of the first African American to a high-level government position, the enactment of important legislation to regulate railroads, and the start of a major economic recession.

-Quick Facts About Franklin Pierce
+Quick Facts About James Garfield

 James Abram Garfield was born on November 19, 1831, in a log cabin in Orange Township, Ohio, near Cleveland.
 He was the youngest of five children of Abram and Eliza (Ballou) Garfield.
 Garfield’s father died at age thirty-three when Garfield was just seventeen months old.
 After his father’s death, Garfield’s mother raised the family by operating the family farm.